1993–94 United States Senate hearings on video games: Interim events

 As a result of the Congressional hearings, Night Trap started to generate more sales.
 According to Digital Pictures founder Tom Zito, "You know, I sold 50,000 units of Night Trap a week after those hearings."
 Two weeks before Christmas 1993, Night Trap was removed from store shelves in the US's two largest toy store chains, Toys "R" Us and Kay-Bee Toys, after receiving numerous complaints.
 Michael Goldstein, the vice president of Toys 'R' Us, stated in mid-December that this was "a decision we made several weeks ago with the concurrence of Sega, which agrees with our decision".
-Sega withdrew Night Trap from all retail markets in January 1994, but not after selling over 250,000 copies.
+Sega withdrew Night Trap from all retail markets in January 1994, after selling over 250,000 copies.
 Bill White, Sega Vice President of Marketing, stated that Night Trap was pulled because the continued controversy surrounding it prevented constructive dialogue about an industry-wide rating system.
 Sega also stated at the time they would later release a censored version pending the establishment of an industry-wide ratings system.

 Second hearing

-The second hearing was held on March 5, 1994, which included as speakers:
+The second hearing was held on March 4, 1994, which included as speakers: